netdata/netdata/database/engine/README.md

 ### Streaming metrics to the database engine

-When using the multihost database engine, all parent and child nodes share the same `page cache size MB` and `dbengine multihost disk space MB` in a single dbengine instance.
-The [**database engine calculator**](/docs/store/change-metrics-storage.md#calculate-the-system-resources-ram-disk-space-needed-to-store-metrics) helps you properly set `page cache size MB` and `dbengine multihost disk space MB` on your parent node to allocate enough resources based on your metrics retention policy and how many child nodes you have.
+When using the multihost database engine, all parent and child nodes share the same `dbengine page cache size MB` and `dbengine multihost disk space MB` in a single dbengine instance.
+The [**database engine calculator**](/docs/store/change-metrics-storage.md#calculate-the-system-resources-ram-disk-space-needed-to-store-metrics) helps you properly set `dbengine page cache size MB` and `dbengine multihost disk space MB` on your parent node to allocate enough resources based on your metrics retention policy and how many child nodes you have.

 #### Legacy mode